Car Seat Program

 - Be a Richland County resident

-- Meet income eligibility guidelines (Must be enrolled in the Richland County WIC program or be medicaid eligible)
+- Meet income eligibility guidelines (Must be enrolled in the Richland County WIC program or be WIC eligible)

 - Have a vehicle to install the seat in (you do not have to own the vehicle)

 - Have, or be the legal guardian of, a child between 6-months old and 4-years old for a convertible car seat or between 5-years old and 8-years old for a high back booster.
 NOTE: We DO NOT provide infant carrier car seats.

 - Complete necessary paperwork and seat overview and assist in installing the proper seat in your vehicle.